aws-samples/aws-groundstation-cpe/README.md

 # Automatic contact rescheduling after ephemeris update

 This optional section creates a Lambda function that is triggered when a CPE entry is updated and goes into the `ENABLED` state.
-The function cancels all future passes scheduled with a provided mission profile and satellite, whose CPE you have updated.
+The function cancels all passes scheduled within the next 6 days with a provided mission profile and satellite, whose CPE you have updated.
 Then it reschedules the closest possible passes using the updated CPE.
 This corresponds to steps 6 to 8 of the extended high level solution diagram shown below.

 If you choose to deploy the optional automatic rescheduler part you will need a AWS Ground Station mission profile.
 For the JPSS-1 example you can create a mission profile by following the guide here: https://aws.amazon.com/blogs/publicsector/automated-earth-observation-aws-ground-station-amazon-s3-data-delivery/.
 If you're using your own satellite make sure you have a deployed mission profile for it.

 ![Rescheduling-high-level-diagram](./gs-cpe-hl-diagram-rescheduling.png)

 ## CloudFormation deployment

+You **must** deploy the this CloudFormation stack in the same AWS region as the mission profile you are using.
+This is because AWS Ground Station mission profiles are regional constructs.

 Continuing with the JPSS-1 example: